What Is Geodesign?

 • Financial model (30-year cash flow) — Three-perspective split: public cost, university revenue, developer return.
 Property tax, ecosystem services, and subsidy requirements for each scenario

 • MCDA framework — 20 objectives across 4 domains (environmental, economic, social, governance).
 Equal-weight scoring for initial screening.
-12 scenarios (A through J plus variants)
+13 scenarios (A through K, plus subscenario variants A2 and C2)

 • Alternative site inventory — 134,436 parcels classified, 221 public parcels scored for stadium and housing suitability

-Loop 1: Scaffold — From Data to First Ranking INPUTS 44 GIS layers 134,436 parcels SSURGO soil survey FEMA flood zones Hansen forest rasters NOAA precipitation Property tax records Comparable projects Enrollment data Species inventories 12 scenario definitions 20 evaluation objectives 4 weighting schemes MODELS SCS-CN Stormwater 5 storm events x 12 scenarios 30-yr Financial NPV at 3%, 5%, 7% 20-Objective MCDA 12 scenarios scored 0-100 Site Scorer 221 alt. sites ranked COA TABLE 12 scenarios ranked Pareto dominance 4 weighting schemes Strengths / weaknesses PROCEED / CONSIDER / ELIMINATE verdicts FINDINGS H ranks #1 (92.4/100, all schemes) A ranks last (stadium, every scheme) 10 sites at 90/100 (Brevard Rd, Fairway Dr) $0 tax from stadium (UNC exempt, G.S.
-105) 5 scenarios PROCEED Loop 1 result: Stadium scenario (A) is dominated by every alternative.
+Loop 1: Scaffold — From Data to First Ranking INPUTS 44 GIS layers 134,436 parcels SSURGO soil survey FEMA flood zones Hansen forest rasters NOAA precipitation Property tax records Comparable projects Enrollment data Species inventories 12 scenario definitions 20 evaluation objectives 4 weighting schemes MODELS SCS-CN Stormwater 5 storm events x 13 scenarios 30-yr Financial NPV at 3%, 5%, 7% 20-Objective MCDA 13 scenarios scored 0-100 Site Scorer 221 alt. sites ranked COA TABLE 13 scenarios ranked Pareto dominance 4 weighting schemes Strengths / weaknesses PROCEED / CONSIDER / ELIMINATE verdicts FINDINGS H ranks #1 (92.4/100, all schemes) A ranks last (stadium, every scheme) 10 sites at 90/100 (1568 Brevard Rd) Land tax $0 (stadium) improvements taxable (est.) 5 scenarios PROCEED Loop 1 result: Stadium scenario (A) is dominated by every alternative.
 H leads all rankings.
 Five scenarios advance to stress-testing.

-Loop 1 Headline Finding: The stadium scenario (A) ranks last of 12 under every weighting scheme.
-It is Pareto-dominated — there exists at least one alternative that is better on every dimension simultaneously.
-Meanwhile, 9 public parcels score 90/100 as alternative stadium sites.
-The top candidates — 1568 Brevard Rd (123 ac, County) and 226 Fairway Dr (111 ac, City) — are cleared, outside the floodplain, with no forest impact.
-(53 Birch St scored 100/100 algorithmically but was disqualified due to probable cemetery adjacency.)
+Loop 1 Headline Finding: The stadium scenario (A) ranks last of 13 under every weighting scheme.
+It is Pareto-dominated — at least one alternative is better on every dimension simultaneously.
+Public parcels in Buncombe County score 90/100 as alternative stadium sites.
+The leading viable candidate is 1568 Brevard Rd (123 ac, County) — cleared, outside the floodplain, no forest impact.
+Two algorithmic top scorers were excluded on review: 53 Birch St (Riverside Cemetery adjacency) and 226 Fairway Dr (Asheville Muni Golf Course, NRHP-listed).

 Five scenarios advanced to Loop 2: H (forest preserved, housing elsewhere), E (land swap, minimal clearing), F (scaled-down stadium, land swap), I (conservation + research emphasis), and A (stadium, kept as a baseline for comparison).